Palette Remap

 An optional mask input limits the remap effect to specific regions.
 White areas receive the full color replacement while black areas keep the original color.
 This is useful when you want to recolor part of an image (e.g., a character’s shirt) without affecting the rest.

-The output is a Variants pin that carries all generated images simultaneously.
+The output is a Batch pin that carries all generated images simultaneously.
 Wire it into Export Batch, and every variant exports as a separate named file automatically.

 Parameters